 Option (i) is correct

-Polymers are one of the most useful inventions of all times.
-We use substances made of polymers every day.
-Like the handle of a rice cooker, the comb we use to comb our hair.
+Polymers are one of the most useful inventions of all time.
+We use substances made of polymers every day, like the handle of a rice cooker and the comb we use to comb our hair.
 In this chapter, students will learn about different types of polymers and their uses.
-To practice questions from this chapter students are advised to solve NCERT exemplar Class 12 Chemistry Chapter 15 Polymers.
+To get thorough knowledge of this chapter, they are advised to solve NCERT Exemplar Solutions for Class 12 Chemistry Chapter 15 Polymers.

-Important topics of Class 12 Chemistry Chapter 15 Polymers Monomer
+Important Topics Covered in Class 12 Chemistry Chapter 15 Polymers

 Why Opt for BYJU’S?